 If any due dates are anticipated to be missed, the budget and finance chair shall notify the executive committee for mitigation consideration.

-International Bylaws/Guidelines Committee
+Bylaws/Guidelines Committee

-Purpose: To ensure Bylaws and Guidelines are updated with the most recent changes approved by the EC/IB/General Membership

-Roles and Responsibilities:

 Committee should consist of chair (appointed by the president) and at least one other member (chair’s choice)

-Committee chair is responsible for updating or appointing a committee member to update the Bylaws and Guidelines at the request of the ED after the changes have been approved by the EC/IB/General Membership
+Committee chair is responsible for updating or appointing a committee member to update the bylaws and guidelines at the request of the Executive Director after the changes have been approved by the EC/IB/general membership

-All committee members should review and via the committee chair, recommend possible changes to the EC for the Guidelines – i.e. grammatical, process flows, structure, etc.
+After the bylaws or guidelines have been updated, they should be returned to the Executive Director who will deliver to the website and social medial committee for upload to the website.

 Chapter Development and Retention Committee

-Make contact with former members who did not renew their membership.
+Committee should consist of chair (immediate past president) and members selected by the chair.

+Reach out to chapter chairs to solicit any support needed for member retention.

-Pursue inquiries about starting new chapter.
+Pursue inquiries about starting a new chapter and provide support with direction and/or information on chartering a chapter.

-Energy Affairs Committee

-Implement an energy network with WiNUP and its local chapters.

-Develop energy-related program suggestions that can be completed within the year, or ongoing coordinating efforts with executive committee-elect.

-Distribute energy-related articles through the chapter energy affairs chairman and/or chapter chairman.

-Offer speakers to talk about energy-related topics.

-Interact with local utility or other energy-related organization speakers bureaus offering information on energy or energy issues and with WiNUP speakers bureau.

-Submit energy-related articles to be included in the international newsletter or print Energy Update newsletter quarterly.
+Work with struggling chapters to help increase membership.

+NOTE: Members of the Executive Committee have access to funds which support the efforts of the Chapter Development and Retention Committee

 Fellowship Committee

-Chairman is appointed by international president.
+Chair is appointed by international president.

-Committee consists of four members, at least one of whom should be a WiNUP member from a college.
+Committee consists of four members chosen by the chair.

-Information and applications are posted on WiNUP’s web page (www.winup.org)
+Information and applications are posted on the WiNUP website (www.winup.org)

 Committee provides information about Julia Kiene, Lyle Mamer, and Louisan Mamer fellowships to members’ employers, the chairs of local chapters and other locations.